keptn/lifecycle-toolkit/docs/content/en/docs/concepts/architecture/deployment-flow.md

 that blocks the binding of the pods to a node until all the pre-conditions are fulfilled.

-A Kubernetes deployment is started by the following command:
+A Kubernetes deployment is applied to the cluster by the following command:

 ```shell
 kubectl apply -f deployment.yaml